 - Place the clones in the hole and gently rearrange the soil until the clone sits steadily in its place.

-Once you have placed the clone in the soil pot, the process of cloning is complete.
+The cloning process is complete once you have placed the clone in the soil pot.
 It’s time to perceive them as proper weed plants because the transaction is complete.

 If you’re wondering how to clone marijuana in water, we will see that here in this section.
 Surprisingly, cloning in water is much easier than in other mediums.
 It’s the cheapest way to get more clones.